Academic ranks in France: Faculty positions

-After some years in the maître de conférences position, an MCF may apply for a habilitation à diriger des recherches ("habilitation to direct research", HDR) which allows them to supervise doctoral theses.
-The habilitation is a prerequisite for applying for a position of professeur des universités ("university professor"), whether in their home university or in another institution.
+After some years in the maître de conférences position, an MCF may apply for a habilitation à diriger des recherches ("habilitation to direct research", HDR), which allows them to supervise doctoral theses.
+Although this qualification is most commonly pursued by MCFs, it is not restricted to them—postdoctoral researchers and other non‐permanent academics may also apply for the HDR.
+The HDR is a prerequisite for applying for a position of professeur des universités ("university professor"), whether at their home university or at another institution.
 Their suitability for such a position will be judged by the National Council of Universities (restricted to full professors).
 Each individual application is examined by a selection committee, composed exclusively of full professors.
 Application are mostly judged on their published original research as well as on teaching and administrative duties.
 In the past, this required a higher doctorate ("state doctorate").
 In some fields, such as law, management (gestion), and economics, candidates take the competitive examination known as agrégation; only those achieving the highest grades are appointed.

 Note that in French, the word professeur is used much more widely than the English "professor", and when used on its own it suggests a schoolteacher in secondary education.
 Qualified terms such as professeur des universités are therefore used to clarify the function of the professeur.

 In higher educational establishments outside the university system, such as the École polytechnique, teaching staff follow different hierarchies and career paths.
 In particular, senior staff at the EHESS, EPHE, École des chartes and École française d'Extrême-Orient are called directeurs d'études instead of professeurs des universités.